fadhly/ansible-kube-wp/README.md

 6. Access Remote Host with Browsers and Setup WP

 Usage:
-ansible-playboook -i inventory ansible-kube-wp.yml
+ansible-playbook -i inventory ansible-kube-wp.yml

-Note: <br />
+Note:
-Modify your /etc/hosts and add your server+ip <br />
+Modify your /etc/hosts and add your server+ip
-Modify your 'password' on ansible-docker-wp.yml <br />
-Justify your Inventory Settings <br />
+Modify your 'password' on ansible-docker-wp.yml Justify your Inventory Settings